Noise-induced degeneration in online learning: Stability analysis of stochastic gradient descent

-Therefore the dynamics of $s$ is contracting and approaches $0$.
-If $s$ is exactly $0$, we observe a total synchronisation with $w_1=w_2$ and $v_1=v_2$ on the degenerated subspace $M_{wv}$.
-We observe (i) global attraction to a neighbourhood of $M_w$, and (ii) local attraction from the neighbourhood $M_w$ to a neighbourhood of $M_{wv}$.
+The theorem 1 implies existence of the second global attraction from the neighbourhood $M_w$ to a neighbourhood of $M_{wv}$.
+If $s(t)$ is exactly $0$, we observe a total synchronisation with $w_1=w_2$ and $v_1=v_2$ on the degenerated subspace $M_{wv}$.
+In practice, due to the external inputs $x$, $s(t)$ approaches to $0$ and fluctuates near $0$.

 The multiple degeneration from $M_w$ to $M_{wv}$ is a characteristic behaviour of the stochastic gradient descent dynamics.
 In the case of the deterministic gradient descent dynamics, the dynamics near $M_{w}$ in the direction of $s$ is neutral because $r$ converges to $0$ monotonically \cite{tsutsui2020center}.
 By the contrary, in the stochastic gradient descent dynamics, the dynamics of $s$ can be contracting because $r$ fluctuates around $0$ \cite{tsutsui2020center}.
 This phenomenon is comparable with noise-induced synchronisation in random dynamical systems.
 A typical example of synchronisation is given by uncoupled phase oscillators driven by common noise (see Appendix D).
 It is known that the Lyapunov exponent of the stochastic phase oscillator is negative while those of the deterministic dynamics is zero \cite{teramae2004robustness, sato2018dynamical}.